mavrw/farm-rest-rpg/README.md

 The initial frontend will be a minimal [Vue3] application, primarily used for testing API endpoints and simulating player interaction.* Future iterations may enhance UI/UX or incorporate other frontend frameworks.

-**This UI is primarily for testing and admin conveience; It is not representative of a polished user experience.*
+**This UI is primarily for testing and admin convenience; It is not representative of a polished user experience.*

 ### AWS Infrastructure